Saturday, 30 August 2025

 Haw Kham, Royal Palace, now a museum

 We were soon whisked away to board a ‘slow boat’ - long, narrow wooden vessels - to journey up the Mighty Mekong.
-And mighty it is!
-Idyllic trailing your hand in the water watching the world slide past providing glimpses into the life of people who live, or make their living, along the river.
+And mighty it is! what could be more idyllic than trailing your hand in the water watching the world slide past giving you a kaleidoscop of images into the life of people who live, or make their living, along the river.
 Fish farms and fishing, produce gardens being reestablished after the annual flood waters, woodmen out sawing up huge trees washed down by the river.
 And of course, we made a mandatory stop to ‘inspect’ local crafts which included whiskey and wine making and weaving.
 Quite fascinating.

 The riverside gardens have to be rebuilt after each flood